foambubble/foam/docs/azure-devops-wiki.md

 # Azure DevOps Wiki

-You can publish your Foam pages as Azure DevOps wiki.
+Publish your Foam workspace as an Azure DevOps wiki.

 [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/) is Microsoft's collaboration software for software development teams, formerly known as Team Foundation Server (TFS) and Visual Studio Team Services.
 It is available as on-premise and SaaS versions.
 Following recipe was tested with SaaS version, but should work in-premise the same way.